hgajshb/fh4/README.md

 Make sure tunes/designs/photos are in an unshared state.

-Go Horizon Solo since network may disconnect and game may show a dialogue that desync script.
+Go Horizon Solo since network may disconnect and game may didplay a dialogue that desync script.

 Numbers are time in miliseconds.